 Taxation of Sole Proprietorships in Malaysia

 A sole proprietorship in Malaysia makes no difference between the natural person who owns it and the business.
 Sole proprietorships are pass-through entities; all profits and losses go directly to the business owner.
 Thereby, no separate tax return file is needed.
-Sole proprietorships in Malaysia are charged the income tax on a gradual scale applied to individual income (from 2% to 26%).
-Other taxes paid by a sole proprietorship comprise of self-employment taxes, social security taxes and property taxes.
-A number of expenses are eligible for tax deductions:
+Sole proprietorships in Malaysia are charged the income tax on a gradual scale applied to the individual income (from 2% to 26%).
+Other taxes paid by a sole proprietorship in Malaysia are:

 Sole proprietorships in Malaysia